indexeddbshim/IndexedDBShim/README.md

 To run the Node tests, run the following:

-1. `npm run qunit` - The full test suite sometimes [does not complete execution](https://github.com/axemclion/IndexedDBShim/issues/251).
+1. `npm run node-qunit` - The full test suite sometimes [does not complete execution](https://github.com/axemclion/IndexedDBShim/issues/251).
 2. `npm run mocha`
 3. `npm run tests-polyfill` (or its components `npm run fake`,